 In 2006, the US federal government counted the number of contract and contingent workers at 42.6 million, which was approximately 30% of the workforce.
 In 2016, McKinsey Global Institute conducted research and found that up to 68 million people in the United States were engaging in some form of independent work.
 Another 2017 study reported that self-employment is likely to triple to 42 million by 2020 with millennials being the largest segment of this group.
 In Canada, it is estimated that 45% of the workforce will be on-demand by 2020.

 The fundamental nature of the workplace is changing.
-A Business Insider article published in May 2018 quoted a CEO who works with 30% of the Fortune 100 companies as saying: “The gig economy will become mainstream in the office within the next five years and life for employees is set to fundamentally change”.
+A Business Insider article published in May 2018 quoted a CEO who works with 30% of the Fortune 100 companies as saying: “The gig economy will become mainstream within the next five years and life for employees is set to fundamentally change”.

 The number of contingent workers predicted to exist in 2020 support what Salim Ishmail calls “Exponential Organizations” (EOs).
 These organizations are designed very differently in order to succeed in the future by taking advantage of ongoing technology shifts that are expected to continue for the foreseeable future.
 EOs often have staff on demand or hire people for specific gigs.
 Examples include Tesla, Uber, AirBnB, Google, TED, and Amazon.
 As these companies grow in number, gig employment will as well.